 Ideally you shouldn't pay anything to unlock your iPhone, because your carrier should unlock it for you for free.
 But some carriers are still setting admin charges of up to £20.
 Third-party companies seem to charge between £10 and £25, and we wouldn't pay more than that.
 Shop around if anybody quotes you a higher price than that.

-How to know if the unlock was successful
+How to tell if the unlock worked

 Once your phone has been unlocked you will receive a confirmation from the carrier.
 Now follow these steps: